Soil Projects > CASCADE

 CASCADE is assessing current biophysical conditions in healthy, partly-degraded and strongly degraded selected plant-soil systems at study sites in Portugal, Spain (2), Italy, Greece and Cyprus.
 Then it will determine the effects of imposed drought on plant-soil ecosystem functioning, including facilitation and competition between plants, and how these processes affect plant resource use, survival and growth.
 Four sites are examining overgrazing and its effects, and the remaining 2 look at the effects of wildfires changing forest to shrub.
 CASCADE partners responsible for the study sites met in Italy recently to refine ideas for the planned experiments.
 The number and location of plots have been agreed, plus common guidelines for all measurements and sampling procedures for the plants and soils.

 The contribution of JRC is mainly concentrated on the data management of the project.
-JRC, SOIL action will implement the database of the plot sites and will haddle the data management.
+JRC implements the database of the plot sites and will handle the data management.

-SOIL action chairs a 90-minute CASCADE Special Session at the UNCCD conference in Fortaleza, Brazil, in February 2013: http://2sc.unccd.int/home/
+SOIL action chairs a 90-minute CASCADE Special Session at the UNCCD conference in Bonn, Germany in April 2013: http://2sc.unccd.int/home/

 Session title: Catastrophic shifts in drylands: how can we prevent ecosystem degradation?